cbarna22/data-exploration-project/README.md

 **Univariate Analysis:**
 This script shows the distribution of price data for homes and answers the question 'Is the price data skewed?'.
 The answer is yes - the data is skewed to the right, meaning people disproportionately buy lower-priced houses compared to expensive ones.

+**Histograms:**
+This script displays histograms for all the columns in the dataset.